4 Habits to Guard Your Family From a Life of Complacency

 - Do a project together.
 This one is excellent for developing leadership skills in your kids.

-Habit #3: Have an Open Door/No Freak Out policy with your kids.
+Habit #3: Have an Open Door/No Freak Out policy.

 Habit #4: Plan family vacations or stay-cations throughout the year.

 We all have to manage a budget, so some of us can realistically afford only one vacation a year – if that.
 But regular time off throughout the year is vital for our health and our family’s.
-So if you can't vacate, planning a few additional stay-cations are essential for every family.
+So if you can’t vacate, just stay-cate!

+These are just some ways for you and your family to stay closely connected and avoid the subtle trap of complacency.
 In what ways have you fallen into the trap of complacency?
 How did you overcome it?
-Share yours methods for keeping your family connected!
-Leave a comment and share!
+Share your methods for keeping your family connected!
+Leave a comment below and share this post!